ZK Dispute Game

 aZKG-007: Proof Generation Is Feasible Within the Prove Window

-A prover with access to the required L1 and L2 data can generate a valid proof within maxProveDuration under normal operating conditions.
+A prover with access to the required L1 and L2 data for all chains in the interop set can generate a valid super-root proof within maxProveDuration under normal operating conditions.

 Mitigations

-• maxProveDuration must be set with headroom above worst-case proving times, to account for prover network latency, queue depth, and hardware variability.
+• maxProveDuration must be set with headroom above worst-case proving times for the full interop set, accounting for prover network latency, queue depth, and hardware variability.

-• Multiple independent provers (whether incentivized by bonds or operated by the proposer directly) reduce the risk of a single point of failure in proof delivery.
+• Multiple independent provers reduce the risk of a single point of failure in proof delivery.

 • Off-chain monitoring on the ratio of successful prove() calls to challenged games can detect when proving infrastructure is unable to keep up with the configured window.